-The Archives staff will answer questions that fall within a very narrow range.
+The Archives staff will answer questions through Ask an Archivist that fall within a narrow range.

 A list of professional genealogists who are also members of the Georgia Genealogical Society.

-A list of members of the Georgia Chapter of the Association of Professional Genealogists.
+You may wish to contact the Georgia Chapter of the Association of Professional Genealogists and request a referral

 What we can answer through the Ask an Archivist Form: